anegan-hub/Programming-Scripting/README.md

 This program askes a user to input a positive intergar.
 Using the while loop to iterate through the intergar, not equal to 1.
 The intergar is divided by 2 , If that intergar is even, divide again by 2 but if odd, multiply by 3, plus 1.
 The program will end if the current integar is 1

+Please note the indentations determine the body of the while loop

 '''